Three on a match: First World War theory

-No references have been found to the superstition during the First World War, though its first known appearance in the United States was a year after the end of the war.
+References during World War I include: From 8 October 1916, "It is very unlucky to light three cigarettes on one match."
+From 4 January 1917, referencing soldiers in WW I: "Another man would rather waste a dry -- and therefore valuable -- match than light three cigarettes.
 An editorial in the Grand Rapids Leader, 17 December 1919, muses, "Why should we be superstitious?
 Three on a match, or a black cat crossing the road in front of us, or looking [at] the moon over the left shoulder, have not altered results in anyone's case."
 A cartoon two years later portrayed an insect attempting to climb on to a floating match already occupied by two beetles.
 The caption reads, "Get off of here!
 Don't you know that three on a match is unlucky?"

 The "Ivar Kreuger" theory

-The superstition is popularly alleged to have been invented in the mid- to late 1920s by the Swedish match tycoon Ivar Kreuger in an attempt to get people to use more matches, but it appears he merely made very shrewd use of the already existing belief, which may date to the Boer War.
+The superstition is popularly alleged to have been invented in the mid- to late 1920s by the Swedish match tycoon Ivar Kreuger in an attempt to get people to use more matches, but it appears he merely made very shrewd use of the already existing belief, which--if it doesn't go back to the mid-19th-century Crimean War--may date to the turn of the 20th century and the Boer War.